 Dave Schafer (2021)

 On St Patrick’s Day 2004, former work mates, Peter and John, were unexpectedly reacquainted at the old Irish Club in Brisbane.
 Peter was on stage, accompanying the Queensland Irish Association Pipe Band (QIAPB) on acoustic guitar.
 Peter convinced John to go home, get his guitar, come back and join him.
 Rumour has it that some (ok, a lot of) alcohol was drunk and a plan was conceived to collaborate at future events.
 This casual collaboration continued, sporadically, over the next 12 months.
 In 2005 they learned that the QIAPB had been invited to perform at the world’s largest Celtic festival in Brittany, France, in 2006.
 Each year the festival would honour one of the Celtic nations, but in 2006 the festival would be celebrating the first ever ‘Year of Australia’.
 John and Peter were keen to hitch their wagon to this star.
 They had a drummer (Dan) and a piper (Bruce) and they then recruited a bass player (Chris) and whistle player (Adam).
 This done, it was decided that a name was needed to make the group distinct from the pipe band but it needed to reflect the Irish nature of the QIAPB.
 Peter sorted that out with the name evolving from an expression where someone or something was deemed to be ‘as Irish as Murphy’s Pigs’.
 Eight weeks out from the festival the band discovered that they would be performing at the festival in their own right, and would only be supporting the QIAPB on a handful of occasions during the festival.
 Panic !
 They also learned that none of the other participating performers were including any Australian folk music.
 The band hastily put together a set of high-energy, Australian folk songs and began practicing weekly at the Coffee Club in Paddington; a bodhran player (Bill) would drop in from time to time.
-The lads played for food, and then food and alcohol, and then just alcohol.
-Unfortunately, Dan (drummer) had to withdraw from the festival due to work commitments so, sans drummer but full of enthusiasm, they trotted off to Europe.
+The lads were not paid in any form of legal tender but agreed to play for food … and then food and alcohol … and then just alcohol.
+Unfortunately, Dan (drummer) had to withdraw from the festival due to work commitments so, sans drummer, but full of enthusiasm, they trotted off to Europe.

 On the 29th of July 2006, at an unsuspecting Festival in the west of France, Murphy’s Pigs was unleashed on the world in their first, professional performance.
 The French audiences revelled with this rough, naïve but energetic group.
 They received excellent reviews from festival organisers, festival attendees and fellow musicians.
 On their return to Australia the band had no intention (no prospects) of continuing as a group, however the president of the Queensland Irish Club had seen them in Brittany and convinced his manager to ‘give them a go’.
 Dan stepped back in, and a fiddle player (Helen) came on board to complete the extended line-up.
 Murphy’s Pigs was off and running.
 In 2007 they began a residency that would last until the demise of the club on St Patrick’s Day 2015.